 Abstract.
-Ocean prediction relies on the integration between models, satellite and in-situ observations through data assimilation techniques.
-Satellites offer nowadays high-resolution observations of essential ocean variables at the surface, widely adopted in combination with precise but sparse in-situ measurements that, from the surface to the deep ocean, can constrain large scale variability in models.
-Moreover, observations are a valuable source of information for validating and assessing model products, for improving them and for developing the next generation of machine learning algorithms aimed at enhancing the accuracy and scope of ocean forecasts.
-The authors discuss the role of observations in operational ocean forecasting systems, describing the state-of-the-art of satellite and in-situ observing networks and defining the paths for addressing multi-scale monitoring and forecasting.
+Ocean prediction relies on the integration between models and satellite and in situ observations through data assimilation techniques.
+Nowadays, satellites offer high-resolution observations of essential ocean variables at the surface, widely adopted in combination with precise but sparse in situ measurements that, from the surface to the deep ocean, can constrain large-scale variability in models.
+Moreover, observations are a valuable source of information for validating and assessing model products, for improving them, and for developing the next generation of machine learning algorithms aimed at enhancing the accuracy and scope of ocean forecasts.
+The authors discuss the role of observations in operational ocean forecasting systems, describing the state of the art of satellite and in situ observing networks and defining the paths for addressing multi-scale monitoring and forecasting.

-1 Introduction: the role of observations for ocean prediction
+1 Introduction: the role of observations in ocean prediction

-Ocean prediction relies on the integration between models, satellite and in-situ observations through data assimilation techniques (Bell et al., 2015).
+Ocean prediction relies on the integration between models and satellite and in situ observations through data assimilation techniques (Bell et al., 2015).
 Data assimilation provides a 4D dynamical interpolation of observations by considering the complementarities between the different types of observations.
-High space and time resolution ocean fields consistent with observations and model dynamics are thus derived and can be used to initialize ocean forecasts models.
+High-spatial-resolution (e.g. from 10 km at global scale to 1 km or less at regional and coastal scales) and high-temporal-resolution (e.g. daily) ocean fields consistent with observations and model dynamics are thus derived and can be used to initialise ocean forecast models.
 The development of machine learning techniques such as deep neural networks offer different and complementary pathways for ocean prediction.
-Machine learning techniques analyze and learn from patterns in past data or ocean reanalyses to make ocean predictions from current data.
-Several studies have already shown the potential of machine learning-based ocean forecast systems (e.g., Chen et al., 2023).
+Machine learning techniques analyse and learn from patterns in past data or ocean reanalyses to make ocean predictions from current data.
+Several studies have already shown the potential of machine-learning-based ocean forecast systems (e.g. Chen et al., 2023).

-Whatever the techniques used to produce them, the quality of ocean analyses and forecasts observations at global and regional/coastal scales is directly dependent on the availability of high quality in situ and satellite observations with a sufficient space and time resolution.
-These dependencies depend on ocean dynamics and the scales of motion.
+Whatever the techniques used to produce them, the quality of ocean analyses and forecasts observations at global and regional/coastal scales is directly dependent on the availability of high-quality in situ and satellite observations with a sufficient space and time resolution.
+These dependencies vary according to ocean dynamics.
 Data assimilation is, for example, mandatory and quite effective for constraining the mesoscale variability at global and regional scales.
-At coastal scales, it is more challenging to constrain ocean dynamics where small-scale, high frequency and non-linear processes play an important role.
+At coastal scales, it is more challenging to constrain ocean dynamics where small-scale, high-frequency and non-linear processes play an important role.

-Observations are also essential to validate ocean analysis and prediction models (e.g., Gutknecht et al., 2019), to improve ocean models (required both for assessing model performances, for ocean prediction and for digital twins) (e.g., Wang et al., 2023) and for training machine learning algorithms.
+Observations are also essential to validate ocean analysis and prediction models (e.g. Gutknecht et al., 2019), to improve ocean models (required for assessment of model performances, for ocean prediction and for digital twins) (e.g. Wang et al., 2021), and for training machine learning algorithms.